-The Contractor is recommended to closely monitor the processes, including the chemical dosing system in the CAPCS, the desulphurisation process, and combustion of biogas in the ASP to rectify any abnormal operating conditions.
+The Contractor is recommended to closely monitor the processes, including the desulphurisation process, and combustion of biogas in the ASP to rectify any abnormal operating conditions.

 Water Quality

 No non-compliance to the effluent discharge limit stipulated in the discharge licence issued by the EPD under the Water Pollution Control Ordinance was recorded during this reporting period.